 4. Not Washing Makeup Brushes: It's an annoying task, but cleaning your makeup tools is worth the effort.
 Dirty brushes can not only lead to clogged pores and more breakouts, but they can actually put you at risk of obnoxious infections like pink eye or scary bacteria like staph.
 Unfortunately, however, a 2015 poll showed that 22 percent of women never clean their makeup applicators.
 If you're among that number, now's the time to start a healthy habit.
 Experts recommend cleaning foundation and concealer brushes once a week, eye makeup tools twice a month, and all others once a month.
 Wash makeup brushes with water and a gentle soap or brush cleanser.

 5. Letting Clutter Accumulate: A little clutter is part of normal domestic life, but it can reach a point where it actually affects mental health.
 Consider for a moment how you feel when surrounded by too much stuff: Anxious?
 Burdened?
 Trapped?
-You don’t have to be a hoarder for an excess of things to induce some pretty negative emotions.
-A 2016 study revealed that clutter — defined as “an overabundance of possessions that collectively create chaotic and disorderly living spaces” — was negatively related to a sense of home and, therefore, well-being.
+You don't have to be a hoarder for an excess of things to induce some pretty negative emotions.
+Research shows that clutter can negatively impact your mental health, potentially leading to unhappiness, stress and depression.
 For a healthier outlook, stay mindful of how much stuff you allow to accumulate in your space.
 You may find surprising freedom from what you let go.